 This top-notch pro golf tournament, nicknamed the “Greatest Show on Grass,” is a pretty big deal, bringing in more than 650,000 attendees each year.
 Its 2018 dates are already set for January 29 through February 4, and to be honest, it’s basically the equivalent of a party with a little golf in the background (the best type of athletic event for non-sports fans).
 Make sure to put on your best dress or polo and shorts—the weather is usually gorgeous this time of year.
-Plus, keep an eye out for a musical performance (Rascal Flatts played a few years ago).
+Plus, keep an eye out for a musical performance (Rascal Flatts played here in 2016).

 See a Real-Life Ghost Town at Jerome

 We’ve already talked about some of the top ghost towns, and here’s one more to add to the list: Jerome, Arizona.
 This abandoned mining town is a quick day trip from Sedona or Phoenix, and it’s perched on top of a mountain overlooking the desert.
-Here you’ll find unique sights like the Sliding Jail, which used to sit on a clay slick but now lies 2500 feet from the original location: the Bartlett Hotel, which is now in ruins.
+Here you’ll find unique sights like the Sliding Jail, which used to sit on a clay slick but now lies 2,500 feet from the original location, and the Bartlett Hotel, which is now in ruins.

 Catch a Glimpse of the Saguaro Cactus